Konamiman/MSX2-Technical-Handbook/README.md

 ### Contributing

-This is a finished project, and no further changes will be made in principle unless typos or mistakes are found.
-However, it would be nice to convert the ASCII tables and figures to nice-looking pictures, as they were originally in the printed book.
-So if you feel like doing that... go for it, your pull request(s) will be more than welcome.
+This is in principle a finished project, however contributions (preferably pull requests, but you can also [create an issue](/../../issues)) in any of the following forms will be welcome:

+* Fixing typos and mistakes.
+* Improving the markdown layout/formatting.
+* Converting the ASCII figures and tables to markdown equivalents, or to pretty pictures as they were in the original printed book.

 ### Last but not least...